The LZ78 Source: Entropy Rate Without Support Conditions

-By the Fisher-Neyman theorem, it suffices to show that $\Pr{m_z=m\,|\,Y_z^{m-1} = y_z^{m-1},Y_{z,m}=y_{z,m}}$ only depends on $(m, n_1, y_{z,m})$.
+By the Fisher-Neyman theorem, it suffices to show that $P_{m,y_z^m}$ only depends on $(m, (n_i)_{i \in \Acal}, y_{z,m})$.
 In other words, it suffices to show that reordering $y_z^{m-1}$ does not change this conditional probability.
 We will show that the number of sequences $x^n$ consistent with any such reordering is the same by constructing a bijection via rearranging phrases, and then conclude by noting that all sequences resulting in the same final tree and ending at the same final node have the same likelihood.

-For ease of notation, let $T_z(i)$ be the index in $x^n$ corresponding to the $i$th visit to node $z$, let $T_{0,z}(i)$ ($T_{1,z}(i)$) be the index of the $i$th visit to node $z$ having a $0$ ($1$), and define $y_{z,i}$ to be the bit outputted at that index in $x^n$.
-For any string $x^n$ satisfying the properties that the number of visits to node $z$ is $m$, we partition $x^n$ into the following types of substrings: \begin{itemize} \item Substring $a_i$ is defined as the substring beginning at index $T_z(i-1)$ and ending at index $T_z(i)-1$ (inclusive). \item Substring $b_{j,0}$ is defined as the substring beginning at index $T_{0,z}(j)$ and ending at the index before we next visit the root node. \item Substring $b_{j,1}$ is defined analogously to $b_{j,0}$ but using $T_{1,z}(j)$. \item Substring $c$ is defined to be the substring beginning at index $T_z(m)$ and continuing to the end of $x^n$. \end{itemize} Each $x^n$ is therefore a concatenation of $a_i$'s with $b_{j,0}$'s and $b_{j,1}$'s separating adjacent $a_i$'s, and ending with $c$.
-Consider the operation on $x^n$'s defined by choosing a substring $b_{j,0}$ and a substring $b_{j',1}$, swapping the locations of the substrings, and then sorting the substrings corresponding to $0$'s at node $z$ by first subscript and the substrings corresponding to $1$'s at node $z$ by first subscript.
-To go from one $y_z^{m_z}$ to a reordering, we can always choose a set of such operations which forms a bijection of sequences and by construction preserve the sum $\sum_{i=1}^{m-1} Y_{z,i}$.
+For ease of notation, let $T_z(k)$ be the index in $x^n$ corresponding to the $k$th visit to node $z$, and define $y_{z,k}$ to be the bit outputted at that index in $x^n$.
+Let $T_{i,z}(k)$ be the index of the $k$th visit to node $z$ having an $i$.

+For any string $x^n$ satisfying the properties that the number of visits to node $z$ is $m$, we partition $x^n$ into the following blocks of characters: \begin{itemize} \item Substring $a_k$ is defined as the substring beginning at the start and ending at index $T_z(1)-1$ when $k=1$, and otherwise the first time the root is reached after index $T_z(k-1)$ when $k > 2$. and and ending at index $T_z(k)-1$ (inclusive). \item Substring $b_{j,i}$ with $i \in \Acal$ is defined as the substring beginning at index $T_{i,z}(j)$ and ending at the index before we next visit the root node. \item Substring $c$ is defined to be the substring beginning at index $T_z(m)$ and continuing to the end of $x^n$. \end{itemize} Each $x^n$ is therefore a concatenation of blocks of type $a_i$ with blocks of type $b_{j,i}$ separating adjacent blocks of type $a_i$, terminated by a block of type $c$.
+We now consider operations that swap two blocks in this decomposition and then relabel the blocks $b_{j,i}$, for each fixed $i\in\mathcal A$, according to their new left-to-right order.
+To go from one $y_z^{m_z}$ to a reordering, we can always choose a set of such operations which forms a bijection of sequences and by construction preserves the values $(n_i)_{i \in \Acal}$.